RubikNube/TerminalChess/README.md

 ## Navigation

-The navigation is VIM based, so you can use the following keys to navigate:
+The navigation is Vim based, so you can use the following keys to navigate:

 - `h` - move left
 - `j` - move down